Prescription Drug Plans in Omaha, NE

 Brand Name vs. Generic Drugs

-All 54 million people on Medicare, including those ages 65 and older and those under age 65 with permanent disabilities, have access to the Medicare drug benefit available through private plans approved by the federal government.
+All 54 million people on Medicare prescription drug plan, including those ages 65 and older and those under age 65 with permanent disabilities, have access to the Medicare drug benefit available through private plans approved by the federal government.
 Individuals can get drug coverage through a stand-alone Medicare Prescription Drug plan or a Medicare Advantage Prescription Drug plan.

 Medicare beneficiaries who take a generic drug instead of a brand-name medication could save hundreds of dollars in drug costs.
 In fact, in the last decade the generic drug industry has saved consumers and payers over $1.2 trillion in prescription drugs.